 Constraints: With the free version, each teacher may set up a limit of 10 classes, and only two teachers may collaborate on a single class.
 Paid versions of Seesaw allow for more classes and more teachers.
 By sharing Seesaw with other educators, teachers may earn free months of Seesaw Plus.

 Twitter is a microblogging application that allows users to engage in a personal learning network with educators and others from around the world.
 By following other teachers and subscribing to relevant hashtags, users can get daily doses of inspiration and insight.
 Teachers can share updates from their classroom, including links, images, and videos.

 Affordances: Twitter can be used on many types of devices, including mobile devices and any other devices connected to Wifi.
 Users can customize their profile and can customize their experience by muting or blocking other Twitter users, if necessary.

 Constraints: Twitter constrains its users to a 140-character limit per text.
 This can be a real challenge, but forces users to exercise brevity.
 Users may delete their own tweets, but not the tweets of other people.
 That can occasionally be an annoyance if the user is mentioned in another user’s tweets.

-Affordances: Wunderlist can push notifications to a phone or other device, helping users remember upcoming commitments.
+Affordances: To Do can push notifications to a phone or other device, helping users remember upcoming commitments.
 It has a clean, uncluttered look that is easy to learn and use.
-Wunderlist is available on multiple platforms, including as a web-only version, or as Mac or Windows downloads for computers or mobile devices.
+To Do is available on multiple platforms, including a web-only version, or Mac or Windows downloads for computers or mobile devices.

 Constraints: With the free version, users are limited in the number of To-dos per shared list, and the number of subtasks per To-do.
 Uploaded file attachments are limited to 5MB in size.
-For users who want to be able to share more or upload more, there are Pro or Business versions.
+For users who want to be able to share more or upload more, there is a Business version.